semuconsulting/PyMandel/README.md

 The application plots fractals in an expandable window and allows the user to save the image as a .png file.
 It automatically saves the metadata (settings) associated with an image and provides a facility to import that metadata at a later date to reproduce it.

-It also includes both GUI and command line facilities to automatically create sequences of 'deep zoom' or 'spinning Julia Set' images which can be converted into animated GIF files or short videos (e.g. using external tools like GIMP or OpenShot).
+It also includes both GUI and command line facilities to automatically create sequences of 'deep zoom' or 'spinning Julia Set' images which can be converted into animated GIF files or short videos using external open source tools (e.g. GIMP or OpenShot).

 ### Current Status